ramiel/router.js/README.md

 2. `params`, all the params recognized in the url.
 We will talk about this in a while
 3. `query`, all the params passed as regular html query string

 What if more than a route match your url?
-Well, the next parameter will be populated with a function you can call to execute the next route which match.
-Elsewhere next is null
+Well, the next parameter is a function you can call to execute the next route which match.
+Elsewhere next is still a function but you will see it in error handling

 **Note**:
 ```